Frequently Asked Questions

 SB 154 allowed a specific type of condominium (multi-condominium with 25 condominiums or more) to provide no reserves or less reserves than required if an alternative funding method was approved by the Division of Condominiums, Timeshares, and Mobile Homes.
 The Division received funding to contract with a third-party to review alternative funding methods submitted to the Division for review and approval.

-How will the Florida Department of Business and Professional Regulation (DBPR) implement the new law?
+How will the Division of Condominiums, Timeshares and Mobile Homes (CTMH) implement the new law?

-HB 1021 appropriated the Department 65 new positions to conduct investigations on the newly added areas of jurisdiction and enhance public engagement by educating the public on the requirements outlined in Chapter 718, Florida Statutes (F.S.).
+The 2025-2026 General Appropriations Act appropriated the Department 10 new positions to conduct investigations on the Division’s areas of jurisdiction and enhance services to the public.

 Complaint Process